tschettervictor/bsd-apps/rustdesk-server/README.md

 ### Self Hosted Rustdesk Server
 https://rustdesk.com/

+# Variables

+SERVER
+  - should be set to your jail IP or hostname

+# Mount points
-Mount points (these should be mounted outside the jail)
+  - should be mounted outside the jail

-  Key directory (needed for encrypted connections)
-  - /var/db/rustdesk-server
+`/var/db/rustdesk-server` - key file directory